-- (e) The basic cost to charge ratio shall be further modified to allow an adequate return on assets.
+(e) The basic cost-to-charge ratio is further modified to allow an adequate return on assets.
 The director will determine a historic real growth rate in the gross fixed assets of Oregon hospitals from the audited financial statements.
 This real growth rate and the projected growth in a national fixed weight price deflator will be added together to form a growth factor.
 This growth factor will be multiplied by the total fund balance, from Worksheet G of each hospital's CMS 2552 to produce a fund balance amount.
-The fund balance amount is then divided by the total patient revenues from Worksheet G-2, to compute the fund balance factor. - (f) The factors resulting from subsections (5)(d) and (5)(e) of this rule will be added to the ratio calculated in subsection (5)(b) of this rule to obtain the adjusted cost to charge ratio.
-In no event will the adjusted cost to charge ratio exceed 1.00. - (g) The adjusted cost to charge ratio for each hospital will be revised annually, at a time based on their fiscal year, as described by bulletin.
-Each hospital must submit a copy of their CMS 2552 and financial statements each year within 150 days of the end of their fiscal year to the Information Technology and Research Section, Department of Consumer and Business Services.
-The adjusted cost to charge ratio schedule will be published by bulletin twice yearly, effective for the six-month period beginning April 1 and the six-month period beginning October 1. - (h) For newly formed or established hospitals for which no CMS 2552 has been filed or for which there is insufficient data, or for those hospitals that do not file Worksheet G-2 with the submission of their CMS 2552, the division shall determine an adjusted cost to charge ratio for the hospital based upon the adjusted cost to charge ratios of a group of hospitals of similar size or geographic location. - (i) If the financial circumstances of a hospital unexpectedly or dramatically change, the division may revise the hospital's adjusted cost to charge ratio to allow equitable payment. - (j) If audit of a hospital's CMS 2552 by the CMS produces significantly different data from that obtained from the initial filing, the division may revise the hospital's adjusted cost to charge ratio to reflect the data developed subsequent to the initial calculation. - (k) Notwithstanding sections (1)(c), (2)(b), and (2)(c) of this rule, the director may exclude rural hospitals from imposition of the adjusted cost to charge ratio based upon a determination of economic necessity.
+The fund balance amount is then divided by the total patient revenues from Worksheet G-2, to compute the fund balance factor.

+(f) The factors resulting from subsections (5)(d) and (5)(e) of this rule are added to the ratio calculated in subsection (5)(b) of this rule to obtain the adjusted cost-to-charge ratio.
+In no event will the adjusted cost-to-charge ratio exceed 1.00.

+(g) The adjusted cost-to-charge ratio for each hospital will be revised annually, at a time based on their fiscal year, as described by bulletin.
+Each hospital must submit a copy of its CMS 2552 and financial statements each year within 150 days of the end of the hospital's fiscal year to the Information Technology and Research Section, Department of Consumer and Business Services.
+The adjusted cost-to-charge ratio schedule will be published by bulletin twice yearly, effective for the six-month period beginning April 1 and the six-month period beginning October 1.

+(h) For newly formed or established hospitals for which no CMS 2552 has been filed or for which there is insufficient data, or for those hospitals that do not file Worksheet G-2 with the submission of their CMS 2552, the division determines an adjusted cost-to-charge ratio for the hospital based upon the adjusted cost to charge ratios of a group of hospitals of similar size or geographic location.

+(i) If the financial circumstances of a hospital unexpectedly or dramatically change, the division may revise the hospital's adjusted cost-to-charge ratio to allow equitable payment.

+(j) If audit of a hospital's CMS 2552 by the CMS produces significantly different data from that obtained from the initial filing, the division may revise the hospital's adjusted cost-to-charge ratio to reflect the data developed subsequent to the initial calculation.

+(k) Notwithstanding subsections (1)(c) and (2)(c) of this rule, the director may exclude rural hospitals from imposition of the adjusted cost-to-charge ratio based upon a determination of economic necessity.
 The rural hospital exclusion will be based on the financial health of the hospital reflected by its financial flexibility index.
-All rural hospitals having a financial flexibility index at or below the median for critical access hospitals nationwide will qualify for the rural exemption.
-Rural hospitals that are designated as critical access hospitals under the Oregon Medicare Rural Hospital Flexibility Program are automatically exempt from imposition of the adjusted cost to charge ratio.
+All rural hospitals having a financial flexibility index at or below the median for critical access hospitals nationwide qualify for the rural exemption.
+Rural hospitals that are designated as critical access hospitals under the Oregon Medicare Rural Hospital Flexibility Program are automatically exempt from imposition of the adjusted cost-to-charge ratio.

 Stat.
-Auth.: ORS 656.726(4), also see 656.012, 656.236(5), 656.327(2), 656.313(4)(d)

-Stats.
-Implemented: ORS 656.248; 656.252; 656.256 Hist: Amended 3/12/14 as Admin.
-Order 14-052, eff.
-4/1/14 Amended 4/15/14 as Admin.
-Order 14-054, eff.
-4/15/14 (temp)
+Auth.: ORS 656.726(4), also see 656.012, 656.236(5), 656.327(2), 656.313(4)(d) Stats.
+Implemented: ORS 656.248; 656.252; 656.256 Hist: Amended 3/12/15 as Admin.
+Order 15-058, eff.
+4/1/15 Amended 3/7/16 as Admin.
+Order 16-050, eff.
+4/1/16 See also the Index to Rule History: http://wcd.oregon.gov/laws/Documents/Rule_history/436_history.pdf.